-Sleep in a fascinating topic to look at when it comes to our health.
-It's a pillar of both mental and our physical health, and it's fundamentally important to our wellbeing in general.
+Sleep is a fascinating topic to look at when it comes to our health.
+It’s a pillar of mental and physical health, and it’s fundamentally important to our well-being.
 Too much sleep can cause just as many issues as not getting enough sleep, in fact.
-It's a delicate balance that you really need to master, and it will likely be an ever-changing habit in your life.
-Different things work for different people, but it's crucial that you find a sustainable way to make it work for you.
+It’s a delicate balance that you really need to master, and it will likely be an ever-changing habit in your life.
+Different things work for different people, but it’s crucial that you find a sustainable way to make it work for you.
 That means that it’s absolutely worth noting that exercise can help you sleep better too.

-To understand how, however, we need to break it out further. this is a topic centred around both physical and mental wellbeing after all, and exercise is fundamental to them both in may senses. a lack of sleep sin;t just bad for your fitness, it's bad for the rest of your life too.
+To understand how, however, we need to break it out further.
+After all, this is a topic centred around physical and mental well-being, and exercise is fundamental to them both in many senses.
+A lack of sleep isn’t just bad for your fitness; it’s bad for the rest of your life too.

 Let’s start by looking at how.

 Want to move fast?
 Jump to the right section below.